Make Me the Sky: A Novel by Joan Wexler

 World War I. Fannie’s path is the journey of those millions who went down into “steerage” and after one trial after another—made safe landings, new lives.
 Although Fannie’s story is told in diary and letters—the most personal, remarkably, becomes universal.”

 —LINDA GRAVENSON is a writer and developmental editor.
-She is coeditor of Simon & Shuster’s In the Fullness of Time: 32 Women on Life after 50. (lindagravenson.com)
+She is coeditor of Simon & Schuster’s In the Fullness of Time: 32 Women on Life after 50. (lindagravenson.com)

 “Make Me the Sky is a beautifully written, moving, and compelling new novel about nine years in the life of a midadolescent girl, Fannie, who leaves her family in Galicia four years before the onset of World War I, and who immigrates alone to the Lower East Side of New York City.
 Expected and unexpected hardships and suffering, poverty, the need to make potentially lifealtering decisions quickly, frequent losses of loved ones but also the realization that one may find love again, profound sadness and hope all characterize Fannie’s journey and her transition into young adulthood.
 Joan Wexler paints an historically accurate and riveting picture of the lives of many poor young female Jewish immigrants who left Eastern Europe alone during the few years before and after World War I, and who came to the United States.
 As Fannie understands the nature of personal freedom and its meaning to her, she can love again.
 In the end love and family triumph in a manner that underscores human decency, resilience, and our adaptive capacities.
 It is a terrific book.”